Home › Forums › BikeMeet Cafe › Cosford, chilled little pootle on the 550

 April 10, 2016 at 9:26 pm #15787RadarModerator

 I couldn’t join the lads at Silverstone this weekend for BSB, but I was determined to at least get a few miles on a bike in over the weekend.
-So I a happy lad once I managed to get out this afternoon on the 550 for a quick jaunt up to RAF Cosford to meet up with Andy P. Great sunshine and just warm enough to be comfortable.
+So I was a happy lad once I managed to get out this afternoon on the 550 for a quick jaunt up to RAF Cosford.
+I met up with my old mate Andy who was riding his trusty GS.
+Just great to be out in the sunshine and warm enough to be comfortable.

 Anyway a pleasant little bimble, good to catch up with Andy and check out some fascinating aircraft and one or two classics parked up at the cafe in Quatt on my way home.

-As did the Nimrod once we parked up.
+The HS Nimrod formed a spectacular backdrop once we parked up.
 Based on the DH Comet, the world’s first jet airliner the Nimrod was perhaps the finest maritime patrol aircraft of the period

 The mighty straight six Z1300…it somehow had way more ‘attitude’ than the slightly earlier Honda CBX-6